What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Recovery Options for Broken Hardware Wallets

-Several paths exist for recovering access to your crypto when your hardware wallet breaks.
-The optimal choice depends on your urgency, security preferences, and available resources.
+There are several options for recovering access to your crypto when your hardware wallet breaks.

 Purchase a New Hardware Crypto Wallet